MajorCooke/Doom4Doom/Docs/Readme.txt

 Roxas                   : Creator of the weapon voxels minus the "chaingun".
                           Teaching DBT how to do voxels from scratch.

-Xaser                   : Assistance to create the Titlemap.
+Xaser                   : Assistance in creating the Titlemap.
 General advisor.
                           Fine tuning of weapon animations.

 HorrorMovieGuy          : Doom 64 Pinky with classic Doom's color pallete, glory